 The school is one of five Schools in the College of Agriculture, Engineering and Science.
 It is located predominantly on the Pietermaritzburg, Westville and Howard College campuses.
-It has a staff complement of 73 academic, 10 support and 6 technical staff; houses approximately 900 undergraduate students; and boasts a postgraduate complement in excess of 210,
+It houses approximately 900 undergraduate students; and boasts a postgraduate complement in excess of 210, engaged in Honours, Masters, PhD and Postdoctoral research.

 The College of Agriculture, Engineering and Science still has places available in its first-year programmes for funded or self-funded students for second semester